AutoFR: Automated Filter Rule Generation for Adblocking: Framework

 \descr{\textsc{AutoFR} Procedure.} This is the core of \tool{} algorithm.
 We call \textsc{Initialize} and then traverse the action space \actionspace{} from the root node to get the first set of arms to consider, denoted as $\mathcal{A}$.
 Note that we treat every layer ($\mathcal{A}$) of \actionspace{} as a separate \textit{run} of MAB with independent arms (filter rules).

-One run of MAB starts by initializing the expected values of all ``arms'' at $Q_0$ and then running UCB as explained in section~\ref{sec:policy} for a time horizon $T$.
-Since the size of $\mathcal{A}$ can change at each run, we scale $T$ based on the number of arms; by default we used $100 \times \mathcal{A}.size$.
+One run of MAB starts by initializing the expected values of all ``arms'' at $Q_0$ and then running UCB for a time horizon $T$, as explained in Sec.~\ref{sec:policy}.
+Since the size of $\mathcal{A}$ can change at each run, we scale $T$ based on the number of arms; by default, we used $100 \times \mathcal{A}.size$.
 Each run of the MAB ends by checking the candidates for filter rules.
-In particular, we check if a filter rule should be further explored (down the \actionspace) or become part of the output set $\mathcal{F}$, using Eq. (\ref{eq:reward-function-new}) as a guide.
+In particular, we check if a filter rule should be further explored (down the \actionspace) or become part of the output set $\mathcal{F}$, using Eq.~(\ref{eq:reward-function-new}) as a guide.
 A technicality is that Eq.~(\ref{eq:reward-function-b}) compares the reward $\mathcal{R}_F$ to zero, while in practice, $Q(a)$ may not converge to exactly zero.
 Therefore, we use a noise threshold ($\epsilon = 0.05$) to decide if $Q_t(a)$ is close enough to zero ($-\epsilon \le Q(a) \le \epsilon$).
-Then, we apply the same intuition as in Eq. (\ref{eq:reward-function-new}) but using $Q(a)$, instead of $R_F$, to assess the rule and next steps. \begin{enumerate}[label=\alph*),leftmargin=*, itemsep=0pt,parsep=0pt,partopsep=0pt] \item \emph{Bad Rules: Ignore.} This case is not explicitly shown but mirrors Eq.~(\ref{eq:reward-function-a}).
-If a rule is $Q(a) <$~\noise{}, then we ignore it and do not explore its children.

-\item \emph{Potentially Good Rules: Explore Further.} Mirroring Eq.~(\ref{eq:reward-function-b}), if a rule is within a range of $\pm $ \noise{} of zero, it helps with blocking ads but also causes more breakage than it is acceptable ($w$).
-In that case, we further explore its children within \actionspace.
-An example based on $doubleclick.net$ is shown on Fig.~\ref{fig:action-space-node}.
+Then, we apply the same intuition as in Eq.~(\ref{eq:reward-function-new}) but using $Q(a)$, instead of $R_F$, to assess the rule and next steps. \begin{enumerate}[label=\alph*),leftmargin=*, itemsep=0pt,parsep=0pt,partopsep=0pt] \item \emph{Bad Rules: Ignore.} This case is not explicitly shown but mirrors Eq.~(\ref{eq:reward-function-a}).
+If a rule is $Q(a) <$~\noise{}, then we ignore it and do not explore its children. \item \emph{Potentially Good Rules: Explore Further.} Mirroring Eq.~(\ref{eq:reward-function-b}), if a rule is within a range of $\pm $ \noise{} of zero, it helps with blocking ads but also causes more breakage than it is acceptable ($w$).
+In that case, \major{we ignore the rule but further explore its children within \actionspace.} An example based on $doubleclick.net$ is shown on Fig.~\ref{fig:action-space-node}.
 In that case, $\mathcal{A}$ is reset to be the immediate children of these arms, and we proceed to the next MAB run. \item \emph{Good Rules: Select.} When we find a good rule ($Q(a) > $ \noise{}), we add that rule to our list $\mathcal{F}$ and no longer explore its children.
 This mimicks Eq.~(\ref{eq:reward-function-c}).
-An example is shown on Fig.~\ref{fig:action-space-node}: if $doubleclick.net$ is a good rule, then its children are not explored further.
+An example is shown in Fig.~\ref{fig:action-space-node}: if $doubleclick.net$ is a good rule, then its children are not explored further. \end{enumerate}